sphinx-contrib/spelling/programoutput/doc/index.rst

    is replaced with a single ellipsis ``...``.
 The ``ellipsis`` option only affects the immediate output of ``command``, but never any additional text inserted by option ``prompt``.

+   If the command does return an exit code different from the expected one, a build warning is issued.
+The expected return code defaults to 0, and can be changed with the ``returncode`` option.

 .. directive:: command-output